Working Soft for Scientists

 |9-12 December||personal coaching sessions||central location (Utrecht) or online|

 Your time investment for this course is about 3 hours per week during 3 months.
 A lot of this you will regain immediately as you start to be more effective in your work from the first week onward.

 Financially, your investment for this 3 months training course is €947,-.
-This includes VAT taxes (BTW), a course book and workbook, a complete online training, 3 live workshops, 60 minutes live personal coaching, 2 mastermind sessions and 3 months of unlimited e-coaching and guidance in a small group of max.
+This includes VAT taxes (BTW), a course book and workbook for the self-study program, 3 live workshops, 60 minutes live personal coaching, 2 mastermind sessions and 3 months of unlimited e-coaching and guidance in a small group of max.
 15 participants.

 You can apply for this training course via email to Claartje@vanSijl.com with the subject “Working Soft for Scientists”.
 Enrollment is open until 15 September 2019 or until the maximum number of participants is reached.
 The course can start with a minimum of 8 participants.

 Early Bird Bonus: if you cannot wait for the course to start, make sure you enrol before August 1 and you will receive a free book on Time Surfing to enjoy and prepare for the course.

 If you doubt whether this course is for you, you are welcome to a free Right Question Session.
 This is a 30 minute phone call with Claartje, no strings attached, in which we discuss your situation.
 You get my advice whether Working Soft for Scientists is the right course for you.
 I’ll be absolutely honest about this, because for the course to work well participants need to be a good fit to be able to engage deeply with the course themes.
 You can request this call via email at Claartje@vanSijl.com with the subject “Right question session”.
 Please also indicate in your email what would be suitable times for you to have this call.